ccaveros/Methods-Resources/Network-Contagion-Tutorial/README.md

 4. civiliantargeting.dta
 5. hb_ksg_replication.dta

-You can find the .pdf file with the full tutorial in ci_tutorial.Rmd
+You can find the file with the full tutorial in ci_tutorial.pdf/.Rmd